ToasterPanic/allgit/README.md

 # Allgit

-Allgit serves raw files from Github and Gitlab, but with the proper Content-Type headers.
+Allgit serves raw files from Github, Gitlab, and Bitbucket, but with the proper Content-Type headers.